MaturiVinusha/mini-project-event-management-system/mini project/README.md

 ## Notes

-- This is a **front‑end only** demo: authentication, emails, and reminders are simulated.
+- This is a  demo: authentication, emails, and reminders are simulated.
 - You can turn a user into an “admin” by checking **Login as admin** on the login form.
+- admin has only one login Admin login: admin@eventsphere.local / password: admin123